shakacode/package_json/README.md

 > `package.json`, and it is up to the developer to ensure that results in the
 > desired package manager actually running.

-You can override this by passing in the name of a supported package manager as a symbol as the first argument:
+You can specify a fallback package manager to use in-case the `package.json` does not exist or does not have the `packageManager` property:

 ```ruby
 PackageJson.new(:yarn_classic)
 ```

-Supported package managers are `:npm`, `:yarn_classic`, and `:pnpm`.
+The default fallback is `:npm`; supported package managers are `:npm`, `:yarn_classic`, and `:pnpm`.

-If the `package.json` does not exist, then the `packageManager` property will be included based on this value, but it will _not_ be updated if it does exist and a different value is provided.
+If the `package.json` does not exist, then the `packageManager` property will be included based on this value, but it will _not_ be updated if the file already exists without the property.

 > TODO: providing a class